-You may attend any public or non-public high school in which you are accepted when you enter high school (grade 9) from a 7th-8th grade school.
-In order to maintain eligibility for grades 9-12, you must be currently enrolled in a member school and have received passing grades in a minimum of five (5) one credit courses, or the equivalent, in the immediately preceding grading period.
+In order to maintain eligibility for grades 7 and 8, you must be currently enrolled in a member school and have received passing grades in a minimum of five (5) of the classes in which you were enrolled in the immediately preceding grading period.

-- A student becomes a member of an interscholastic squad, and thus establishes eligibility, when he/she participates in a contest (scrimmage, preview or regular season game). - You may not use summer school grades for failing grades received or lack of courses taken in the final grading period. - Your semester or yearly grades have no effect on OHSAA eligibility. - Those taking postsecondary school courses must comply with OHSAA scholarship regulations. - The eligibility or ineligibility of a student continues until the start of the fifth school day of the next grading period, at which time the grades from the immediately preceding grading period become effective.
-Note: Check with your principal or athletic administrator to determine the exact date that eligibility will be restored.
+- A student becomes a member of an interscholastic squad, and thus establishes eligibility, when he/she participates in a contest (scrimmage, preview or regular season game). - You may not use summer school grades for failing grades received or lack of courses taken in the final grading period. - Your semester or yearly grades have no effect on OHSAA eligibility.